redhat-best-practices-for-k8s/test-network-function/README.md

 docker pull quay.io/testnetworkfunction/test-network-function
 ```
 ### Cluster requirement
 * OCP cluster should allow interactive shell sessions to pods/containers to stay alive when being idle for more than a few minutes.
 If it is not the case, consult the maintainer of the cluster infrastructure on how it can be enabled.
-It could also be interfered by any firewall/load balancer that sits between the cluster API server and where the test runner is.
+Also, make sure the firewalls/load balancers on the path do not timeout idle connections too quickly.
 * OCP cluster should provide enough resources to drain nodes and reschedule pods.
 If that's not the case, then ``lifecycle-pod-recreation`` test should be skipped.
 ### Check cluster resources
 Some tests suites such as platform-alteration require node access to get node configuration like hugepage.